dmnkvd/Archive-Transcoding-Tools/README.md

 ### Personal learning goals:
 * Improve my JavaScript (et. al.) skills: Data Structures, File Manipulation, client-server communication...
-* Improve my programming ability for creating web-based experiences... websites as workshops, forums, spaces of participation...
+* Improve my programming ability for creating small, interactive experiences...
+Websites as workshops, forums, spaces of participation...
-* Build up a concise, didactic, accessible narrative dealing with the problems of classification / ordering
+* Write a poetic, didactic, accessible narrative dealing with the problems of classification / ordering
-* Discuss the (my) Problem of Classification, my research-framework, through this practical application, via a limited number of artefacts
+* Discuss the (my) Problem of Classification, my research-framework through this practical application, via a limited number of artefacts
+* Develop a methodology for producing illustrated stories that are different with every user group
 * Develop and tinker with playful transcoding tools along the way

 __________________________________________